Department: Information Processing of Optical Systems

 Data from optical sensors have to be processed to a certain level directly at the sensor.
 In simple cases, corrections of systematic errors, low-loss compression or spatial and temporal referencing have to be applied.
 Data processing can be extended to the extraction of user relevant information, e.g. optical navigation or hot-spot recognition in infrared systems.

 Optical sensor systems will need to be designed based on system theoretical models for different applications.
 Expected image data can be simulated.
 Exploiting these investigations, system parameters, retrieval algorithms and observation conditions can be evaluated and optimized.
 In order to build realistic scenarios, the entire system containing the object, the light source, a possible atmosphere and the sensor itself must be understood and modeled.

 The scientists and engineers of the department IOS have the requisite skills to developing algorithms and solutions for optical exploration.
 Emphasis is given to spatial and temporal referencing, data compression, optical navigation and 3D modeling.
 Appropriate techniques will be developed and verified on dedicated computer hardware.
 The department is able to develop software according to software engineering processes and space standards.
 The whole gamut from operating systems to sensor specific application software is covered for both payloads and ground-based test equipment.

-Based on long and successful experiences in ESA projects, tasks with regard to project management and system engineering can be taken.
+Based on long and successful experiences in ESA and NASA projects, tasks with regard to project management and system engineering can be taken.